 History channel live stream online

 There are plenty of options to watch the History channel without subscribing to Comcast, Spectrum or other cable or satellite companies.
-You could say that the History channel is very forward looking by offering live streaming options.

 The History Channel is part of the A&E Network, which also owns Lifetime, A&E, LMN, fyi, Crime and Investigation, Military History, LRW and Viceland.
 So if you do try out a live streaming service like the ones I just mentioned, there’s a good chance you might get more than just History in your channel lineup.

 What are the most popular shows on History?

 There are dozens of shows on History in 2018.
 I’ve been a fan of Counting Cars lately.
 But I’ve been watching American Pickers and Pawn Stars for much longer.
 I always feel like I’m getting a pretty cool lesson on American history or Americana by watching those shows.
 Rick Harrison is obviously a very well read guy.
 That can be a big help when a new person steps into Gold & Silver Pawn Shop in Las Vegas to get a stack of money for a not-so-valuable collectible.
 And come on, who doesn’t love the antics of Frank on American Pickers?
 Here’s a list of the most popular shows on History.

 - Forged In Fire

 - American Pickers (Best Of)

 - Two Degrees